Ver47/Verillia-Utils/README.md

 Madeline enters through one of the entry nodes and zips around in a network of rails, changing direction in forks.
 If she were to launch in any of the cardinal directions, she gains a "small" boost to launch her further.
-Rails may or may not
+Rails may or may not give the player invincibility on travel.

 Bugs(/Features):
 - Slowrailing